Dennis Kucinich 2008 presidential campaign: Endorsements of other candidates

-Kucinich named Ron Paul as his choice running mate in November 2007.
+Kucinich suggested Ron Paul as his choice running mate in November 2007.
 In a January 1, 2008, press release Kucinich asked his Iowa supporters to make Barack Obama their second choice as he endorsed Obama.

 On August 26, 2008, at the 2008 Democratic National Convention, Kucinich gave a spirited speech structured around the refrain "Wake up America!"
 The speech levies trenchant criticism of the perceived abuses of power of the George W. Bush administration, attacks the corporate control of the American political and economic systems, and rallies for a program of universal health coverage, universal higher education, tax reform, trade policy reform, energy regulation, civil liberties and de-militarization.
 At the end of the speech, Kucinich reiterates his endorsement for Barack Obama and Joe Biden for president and vice-president.
 His words electrified the audience who began delivering a standing ovation midway through the speech and continued cheering past its closure.